Jak McCourt: Return to Chesterfield

 On 1 December 2020, McCourt rejoined Chesterfield, now in the National League, on a short-term contract.
 He said that he had unfinished business at the club after being at the Proact Stadium when the club lost its Football League status.
 He quickly impressed manager James Rowe and signed a new 18-month contract later in the month.
 Chesterfield qualified for the play-offs at the end of the 2020–21 season, though were beaten by Notts County at the quarter-final stage.
 Rowe was sacked in February 2022 and McCourt was returned to the first-team by caretaker manager Daniel Webb following a period of three months without an appearance.
 However, he picked up an ankle injury after being on the wrong end of a "horrific" tackle later that month.
 He recovered and was named on the substitute's bench by manager Paul Cook for the play-off semi-final defeat at Solihull Moors.

 non-League

 On 27 June 2022, McCourt signed for newly-promoted Northern Premier League Premier Division side Warrington Rylands 1906.

 In January 2023, McCourt joined National League North club Buxton.
 He made 19 appearances in the second half of the 2022–23 season, scoring two goals.
 He scored five goals in 29 games throughout the 2023–24 campaign.

 Having departed Buxton at the end of the 2023–24 season, McCourt joined Northern Premier League Premier Division club Ashton United.

 In November 2024, he joined National League North side Warrington Town on a three-month loan deal.
 In January 2025, he joined Bradford (Park Avenue) on loan for the remainder of the 2024–25 season in the role of player-coach.
 He scored one goal in eight games for Bradford.
 He joined Bradford (Park Avenue) permanently on 12 June 2025.
+Park Avenue reached the final of the Northern Premier League Division One East play-offs, though McCourt missed his penalty in the shoot-out defeat to Emley.